-10. Marini's Candies

-On this end of the colonnade, you'll see Marini's Candies.
+Neptune Casino fire, June 22, 1906 Fred Swanton, often called the "P. T. Barnum" of Santa Cruz Beach, immediately began promoting a new Casino on the site, and crews began construction of the buildings you see today.
+The new Casino opened with a Grand Ball on June 15, 1907, a truly amazing feat and a tribute to the armies of craftsmen and construction crews of the day.
+11. Marini's Candies On this end of the colonnade, you'll see Marini's Candies.
+The family started out selling popcorn on the Boardwalk in 1915.
 Their salt water taffy is a Santa Cruz seaside tradition.
-The shop has been open and operated by the Marini family since 1928, and the red and white taffy-wrapping machine behind the candy counter is original equipment.
+This shop has been open and operated by the Marini family since 1928, and the taffy-wrapping machine behind the candy counter dates back to 1922.
 You'll often find candy makers at work in the windows.

-11. Colonnade

-The view along the arches of the old plunge building hasn't changed since the covered seaside promenade was added for strolling visitors in 1911.
-Above was the Palm Court Room of the Natatorium, fitted with wicker tables, chairs and potted palms.
+12. Colonnade The view along the arches of the old plunge building hasn't changed since the covered seaside promenade was added for strolling visitors in 1911.
+Above was the Palm Court Room of the Natatorium, fitted with wicker tables, chairs, and potted palms.
 Here ladies enjoyed a quiet cup of tea overlooking the sea, while youngsters and spouses frolicked in the salty Plunge.
-Follow the sound of raucous laughter to a display featuring the famous Laughing Sal from Playland-at-the-Beach in San Francisco.
-An exhibit about seaside parks is located opposite Laughing Sal.

-Stroll down the colonnade, past shops and the beachside Neptune's Kingdom entrance, to Cap'n Jack Flint's Pirate Ship, and begin a tour of the Boardwalk.
+Follow the sound of raucous laughter to a display featuring the famous Laffing Sal from Playland-at-the-Beach in San Francisco.
+An exhibit about seaside parks is located opposite Laffing Sal.
+Stroll down the colonnade to Cap'n Jack Flint's Pirate Ship, and begin a tour of the Boardwalk.